Klantinteractie-Servicesysteem/Openpub/README.md

 ```CLI
 $ docker compose  exec wordpress wp plugin activate OpenPub
 ```

+Unit test are provided by [php unit actions](https://github.com/marketplace/actions/phpunit-php-actions) as a part of the github workflow

 ## Security
 We use [Grype](https://github.com/anchore/grype) as a scanning tool for containers as a [action](https://github.com/marketplace/actions/anchore-container-scan) in our git workkflow.
 The flow is wired to fail when an critcal error is found (in wich casses no new release artifacts are created).
 This can be altered in the test.yaml worklow.
 The fail point can be set to `low`,`medium`,`high` or `critical` alternativly the fail point can be ignored completly by setting `fail-build` to `false`.